hunotaxu/OnlineStore/README.md

 # Introduction
-XuhuStore is a simple e-commerce shopping cart built on .NET Core
+XuhuStore is a simple e-commerce website built on .NET Core
 # Technologies and frameworks used:
 * ASP.NET Core 2.1 (Razor Pages)
 * Entity Framework Core